Scholarships: the gift of opportunity

 “The scholarship has enabled me to live like any other student” Gold Scholar

 Students now face higher fees and living costs than ever before, making scholarships all the more essential.
-Thanks to you, 112 bright young people began studying for an undergraduate degree in 2018-19 with a scholarship and the knowledge that someone believes in them.
+Thanks to you, over 100 young people per year begin their studies with a scholarship and the knowledge that someone believes in them.
 “Thank you for levelling the playing field,” wrote one student.
 “I promise your faith is not put in the wrong hands.”

 Some scholarships are created through donations from alumni and friends, either individually or collectively through the Alumni Fund.
 One of our longest-running programmes is the Brian and Margaret Roper Scholarship Fund, which has supported nearly 200 students from low-income backgrounds.